AnandhuArjunan/English-Malayalam-Dictionary/README.md

 # English-Malayalam-Dictionary

-A English to Malayalam Dictionary App using JavaFX 14.
+A English to Malayalam Dictionary App using JavaFX.

 ## Gradle Commands
 run in place: